 - The plant will need a little extra humidity during this stage.
 Remember, it is from southern Mexico!
 An ideal way to get the poinsettia to turn red is to place it in a closet every evening (one that is never opened) along with a bowl of water.
 The bowl of water will increase the humidity level inside the dark closet.

 - In about four weeks the bracts will begin to turn red.
-Continue the nighttime darkness routine for four more weeks until plant reaches its full red color.
+Continue the nighttime darkness routine for four more weeks until the plant reaches its full red color.
 And that’s how to make poinsettias turn red

 How to Propagate a Poinsettia

-I’ve gotten a couple questions about how you propagate a poinsettia, so I’ll add that information here.
+I’ve gotten a couple of questions about how you propagate a poinsettia, so I’ll add that information here.

 The best time to propagate a poinsettia is in late August.
 This is assuming you are treating it as a houseplant, which I think is what most people reading this article are doing.